 Understanding the power of links, many search engine optimization professionals and business owners engage in nefarious link building practices.
 Over time, Google has gotten better at judging the quality of links and penalizing websites who use them incorrectly.
-For the purpose of dental marketing, link building should be a fairly straightforward practice.
-If something you’re doing to get a link feels wrong, it could end up hurting your website in the future, so stick to getting links from reputable, high authority sources, rather than engaging in schemes that require you to pay for links to boost your dental SEO ranking.
+For the purpose of dental practices, link building should be a fairly straightforward practice.
+If something you’re doing to get a link feels wrong, it could end up hurting your website in the future, so stick to getting links from reputable, high authority sources, rather than engaging in schemes that require you to pay for links to boost your search engine rankings.

 On Page Signals:

 While the top most important signals in the local search ranking equation are considered “off-page” signals, the third relates to the content you control directly on your dental website.
 Search engines primarily index the text content on pages from your website, so it’s extremely important that your website includes well-optimized text-based content and checks all the boxes to reassure Google that your place of business is where you say it is.

 The on-page signals that this ranking factor takes into account are a fairly complicated part of good local SEO practice, and if you want to dig deeper, more in-depth information about on-page ranking factors can be found here.

 Without getting too far into the weeds, this guide will cover the most-applicable on-page ranking factors for dental SEO: